XactSystems/command-scheduler/README.md

 The command accepts the following options:
 * `--max-runtime=nnn`       Sets the maximum length in seconds the scheduler will run for.
 0 (default) runs forever.
-* `idle-time=nnn`           Sets the number of seconds the scheduler sleeps for when the command queue is empty.
+* `--idle-time=nnn`           Sets the number of seconds the scheduler sleeps for when the command queue is empty.
 Defaults to 5.

 Manage the scheduler via code
 -----------------------------